-It’s a race not just to eat my fill of all these beautiful late summer ingredients, but to also share as many recipes as I can show off my favourites before they’re gone again.
+I inevitably find myself racing to eat my fill of all these beautiful late summer ingredients, and to share as many recipes as I can in order to show off my favourites before they're gone again.

 These Blueberry Peach Oat Crumble Bars are exactly the way I want to remember this summer.
 Each bite encapsulates everything that the season is about - sweet and tangy and a little bit messy.